Govindpur, Allahabad: Geography

 The approximate area of the colony is 1.5 km^{2}.
 It is situated on a plateau which protects it from the frequent floods of the river Ganges.
 It has four levels of residential structures, EWS (economically weaker section), LIG (lower income group), MIG (middle income group) and HIG (higher income group)—representing a typical socio-economic class structure in India.
 It also comprises plots which gives it a more elegant look.

 Transportation

 It is very well connected by local transport with the rest of the city with indigenous developed vehicles called Vikram.
 It is also supported by private and government bus services called Mahanagri and UPSRTC.

 Facilities

-The oldest shop is that of Moti Yadav who sells sweets, samosas and tea.
 The main markets are Aashiyana market, Jeeshan market.
 There are two Durga Puja Parks here.
-Popular shops include Bikaner sweets and Real Cake Palace.
 The prime shopping place in Govindpur is at Zeeshan market where various kinds of shops ranging from general store to gift shops can be found.

 Nearby localities are Chandpur, Salori, Bhulai Ka Purwa, Shivpuri and Shivkuti.

-The best part of the place is near and around taxi stand which houses HIGs from H1 to H10 and a lot many LIG flats.
-Lalaji Supermart, Shanti Niketan, Chettinad Foods and Education World Coaching are some of the attractions of the area.
-There is Uptron Chowraha near Govindpur which is a local get together place for youngsters.

-There are a number of medical stores in Govindpur; one can be found at Zeeshan Market and another important medical shop is Jaiswal Medical Store at Govindpur Chauraha.
+There are a number of medical stores in Govindpur.
 A number of roadside shops serve fast foods.